-On March 22, 2023, we received notice from the Listing Qualifications Staff of Nasdaq indicating that, based upon the closing bid price of our common stock for the prior 30 consecutive business days, we were not in compliance with the requirement to maintain a minimum bid price of \$1.00 per share for continued listing on Nasdaq as set forth in Nasdaq Listing Rule 5550(a)(2).
-We will have 180 days from March 22, 2023, or through September 18, 2023, to regain compliance.
-If we do not regain compliance during the compliance period ending September 18, 2023, then Nasdaq may grant us a second 180 calendar day period to regain compliance, provided we meet the continued listing requirement for market value of publicly-held shares and all other initial listing standards for The Nasdaq Capital Market, other than the minimum closing bid price requirement, and notify Nasdaq of our intent to cure the deficiency.
-If we do not regain compliance within the allotted compliance periods, including any extensions that may be granted by Nasdaq, we may be subject to delisting.
-If Nasdaq determines to delist our common stock, we will have the right to appeal to the Nasdaq Hearings Panel.
+Although we have not been delisted from Nasdaq and currently meet the minimum listing requirements, on March 22, 2023, we received notice from the Listing Qualifications Staff of Nasdaq indicating that, based upon the closing bid price of our common stock for the prior 30 consecutive business days, we were not in compliance with the requirement to maintain a minimum bid price of \$1.00 per share for continued listing on Nasdaq as set forth in Nasdaq Listing Rule 5550(a)(2).
+Nasdaq granted us an extension until March 18, 2024 to regain compliance with the minimum closing bid requirement, and we regained compliance with such requirement as of February 2, 2024.